Remotely-managed tunnel

 Make a GET

-request to the Cloudflare Tunnel token endpoint:
+request to the Cloudflare Tunnel token endpoint.
+The token value can be found in the result

 Cloudflare recommends rotating the tunnel token at a regular cadence to reduce the risk of token compromise.
 You can rotate a token with minimal disruption to users as long as the tunnel is served by at least two cloudflared